-Welcome to the WMed Family Medicine Clinic
+Welcome to WMed's Family Medicine Clinic

 Family Medicine is a specialty that provides comprehensive care for your family and its individual members, from birth through geriatric years.
 Fostered by the family practice philosophy, we can appreciate the relationships and history of your whole family to better coordinate your care.
 We partner with you to make decisions and we are recognized by insurers as primary care providers.

 Family physicians complete a three-year residency program after graduating from medical school.
 As part of their residency, they participate in integrated inpatient and outpatient learning and receive training in six major medical areas: pediatrics, obstetrics and gynecology, internal medicine, psychiatry and neurology, surgery and community medicine.
 They also receive instruction in several other areas, including geriatrics, emergency medicine, ophthalmology, radiology, orthopaedics, otolaryngology, and urology.
 Because of their extensive training, family physicians are specialists qualified to treat most ailments and provide comprehensive healthcare for people of all ages.